 his exhibition would be an exceptional one in Mohseni’s career since he is entering a new period after 10 years of professionally painting landscapes and still life witch is still the close to Mohseni’s heart in a different way.
 Mohseni has participated in more than 40 solo and group exhibitions in Iran including Tehran Contemporary Art Museum, Australia, Kuwait and the UAE.
 Mohseni has won a special award from Tehran Contemporary Art Museum as the best Artist of the year in 1996.
 Mohseni has published 2 books, which are: 1.
 Nature in the painting of Abdol Hossein Mohseni 2.
 Painting of Abdol Hossein Mohsenis He is working on two new books at present.

 The title of the exhibition is less about the primary image that it suggests, the solid volume of a rock, the object of contemplation and worship nor does it refer to the big goals and priorities.

-It rather denotes the emptiness and porosity.
+It rather denotes emptiness and porosity.
 “In a space in between Rocks”, where the wind blows and the water runs through.
-The space to frame the sky and to let the rays of light penetrate the depth.
+The space frames the sky and lets the rays of light penetrate the depth.
 The permeable space of energy and life for things to grow, ideas to develop, thoughts to wonder, and connections to be made.